Warrant offers insight into Vicksburg man's death in Texas - The Vicksburg Post

 The warrant said that Branning changed his story a number of times during the interview and was later transported to Chambers County Jail, just east of Houston, for possession of marijuana.

 The next day, on Feb.
 24, the Laredo Police Department received an anonymous tip leading them to the discovery of a semi-automatic handgun with ammunition inside of a trash can.
-It was determined the handgun was determined to have been the weapon used to kill Allen.
+The handgun was determined to have been the weapon used to kill Allen.

 On Feb.
 25, Laredo Police Department detectives interviewed Branning at the Chambers County Jail, but during the interview, Branning invoked his right to counsel.
 Branning was released from jail that same day.